pollingerMaxi/old_data/Readme.markdown

-Rich media, Debug and Modern DFP Implementations
+Rich Media, Debug and Modern DFP Implementations
 ======================================================

 - Adcase.io script simplifies the use of both Rich Media and display creatives in Double Click for Publishers (DFP).